Should you use your credit card car rental coverage?

 "Before you take possession of your rental, inspect it for previous damage and take pictures if there are scratches or dents," Heather Colquhoun, RBC's manager of corporate communications for Private and Commercial Banking, said in an emailed response to questions.
 "If your rental vehicle sustains damage of any kind, you should follow the same steps you would if you were driving your personal vehicle."

 Liability coverage, including third-party liability, is unavailable on all credit card rental insurance plans, so make sure you have adequate private coverage for these possibilities.
 Credit card rental insurance also won't cover all-terrain vehicles, motorcycles, trucks or vans (except mini vans).

 Before you waive the LDW on the rental form, consider the benefits of the rental company's insurance.

 Unlike credit card rental car insurance, a Loss Damage Waiver provided by the rental car company will limit your liability.

-"The LDW reduces the financial liability for loss or damage to the Avis car as long as they comply with the terms of the rental agreement," Alice Pereira, spokesperson for Avis Budget Group, said in an emailed response to questions.
+"The LDW reduces the financial liability for loss or damage to the Avis car as long as they comply with the terms of the rental agreement," Alice Pereira, spokeswoman for Avis Budget Group, said in an emailed response to questions.
 "Cost of LDW will vary by location, car group and rate.
 If you have rental car coverage through your personal insurance or charge card, LDW offers maximum protection, while your personal insurance or charge card may contain a deductible."

 While most credit card issuers require that you waive the LDW to be covered by the card's insurance, some don't.
 Additionally, you can still take advantage of the card's insurance without having to waive additional optional insurance protection, such as Avis' Personal Effects Protection, provided by the rental car company under the terms of the rental agreement.
 The Avis insurance covers damage or loss of the renter's personal belongings up to $500 per claim and $1,500 per individual.